Highly Scalable Quantum Router with Frequency-Independent Scattering Spectra: INTRODUCTION

 \section{INTRODUCTION}

 Quantum networks represent an emerging paradigm in information processing\cite{quantum_network_1,quantum_network_2,quantum_network_3,quantum_network_4,quantum_network_5}, playing an indispensable role in the implementation of future technologies such as quantum communication\cite{quantum_communication_1,quantum_communication_2,quantum_communication_3,quantum_communication_4}, distributed quantum computing\cite{quantum_computing_1}, and quantum metrology\cite{quantum_metrology_1,quantum_metrology_2}.
-The optical quantum router, serving as a fundamental building block of quantum networks, with the crucial role of controlling the ideal candidate for carrying information, namely, photons, to enable the on-demand routing of signals from their source to various quantum channels.\cite{information_carriers_router_1,information_carriers_router_2,1_d_crw_router,optical_router}.
+The optical quantum router serves as a fundamental building block in quantum networks.
+Its primary functionality lies in governing photons to enable on-demand routing of signals from their source to various quantum channels.\cite{information_carriers_router_1,information_carriers_router_2,1_d_crw_router,optical_router}.
 As a result, quantum routers, based on various structures such as linear waveguide-emitters\cite{quantum_zeno_switch,two_waveguide_atom_2,two_waveguide_atom_3}, coupled-resonator waveguides (CRWs)-atoms\cite{x_shape_router_1,x_shape_router_2,t_shape_router_1}, atomic ensembles\cite{atomic_ensemble_router}, superconducting circuits\cite{superconducting_circuit_router_1,superconducting_circuit_router_2,superconducting_circuit_router_3}, and optomechanical systems\cite{optomechanical_system_router_1,optomechanical_system_router_2,optomechanical_system_router_3}, have been extensively researched and have made significant strides.
-They have evolved from single-output channel devices to supporting multiple output channels\cite{x_shape_router_1,two_semi_infinite_crw_router,bus_multi_waveguide_router}, and have increased their maximum transfer rates from 50\% to 100\%\cite{t_shape_router_1,multi_coupled_points_crw_router}.
-However, the aforementioned routers achieve optimal performance, including 100\% transfer rate, only when photons with some specific energies are input.
-Even a slight detuning in incident photon energy from these specific values substantially reduces the transfer rate.
+They have evolved from single-output channel devices to supporting multiple output channels\cite{optical_router,x_shape_router_1,two_semi_infinite_crw_router}, and have increased their maximum transfer rates from 50\% to 100\%\cite{t_shape_router_1,multi_coupled_points_crw_router}.
+However, the aforementioned routers achieve desired routing results, including 100\% transfer rate, only when photon with some specific frequencies are input.
+Even a slight detuning in incident photon frequency from these specific values substantially affect the routing results.
 Consequently, this limitation significantly restricts the choice of photons as information carriers.
 Moreover, the presence of dissipation in non-ideal devices results in unavoidable energy losses during the routing process\cite{non_ideal_devices_1,non_ideal_devices_2,non_ideal_devices_3,non_ideal_devices_4}.
-Due to the high sensitivity of the scattering spectra of these routers to energy, such losses will render the outputs of the routers uncontrollable, making quantum network development significantly challenging.
+Due to the high sensitivity of the scattering spectra of these routers to frequency, such losses will render the outputs of the routers uncontrollable, making quantum network development significantly challenging.